Monstrofil/kadastr.live/ReadMe.md

 [OSM](https://www.openstreetmap.org/) project.

-There are no plans to do something with data or setup regular updates, author could give you whatever raw data you want.
+There are no plans to do something with data or setup regular updates, but author can give you whatever raw data you want.

 ![Map, the best map ever](/static/main_page.png)